AJPcodes/the-one-quiz-AJPcodes/README.md

   **Student answer: **

-  Hoisting is the way javascript handles variable declarations in their respective scope.
+  Hoisting is the way javascript handles variable declarations in their respective scopes.

   Function and variable declarations e.g.
-  'var x' or 'function doSomething() {}' are hoisted and read to establish scope before the function executes.
+  'var x' or 'function doSomething() {}' are hoisted and read immediately to establish scope before the function executes.

   Variable and functions expressions, on the other hand are not immediately evaluated. eg.
   "x = 'string'" or "var y = function() {}"

-  The named variable from the expressions are added to scope, but the values they become equal to are not available until after the expression has run.
+  The named variable from the expressions are added to scope, but the values or functions they are set to be equal to are not available until after the expression has run.

 1. What is a callback?
 Why do we use them in JavaScript?
 Provide your answer, and code a simple example below.